Top 7 Kid-Friendly Hikes at the Grand Canyon (2026)

 - Kids are 8+ and fit

-- Views are highest priority (this wins)
+- Views are highest priority (this wins, hands down)

 - You've done Bright Angel and want something different